jbenner-radham/vending-machine-kata-php/README.md

 money remaining in the machine or "INSERT COIN" if there is no money in the machine.

+- [x] When a selected item is sold out display "SOLD OUT".

 ### Exact Change Only

 _As a customer_